swiftlang/swift-evolution/proposals/0206-hashable-enhancements.md

 ///   any two versions of the standard library.
 Do not save or otherwise
 ///   reuse hash values across executions of your program. public struct Hasher {
-  /// Initialize a new hasher using the default seed value.
+  /// Initialize a new hasher using a per-execution seed value.
-  /// The default seed is set during process startup, usually from a
+  /// The seed is set during process startup, usually from a high-quality
-  /// high-quality random source.
+  /// random source.
-  ///
-  /// This is equivalent to calling `init(seed:)` with a value of `(0, 0)`.
   public init()

-  /// Initialize a new hasher using a seed value that is derived from a
-  /// combination of the default seed and the specified custom seed.
-  ///
-  /// The default seed is set during process startup, usually from a
-  /// high-quality random source. public init(seed: (UInt64, UInt64))

   /// Feed `value` to this hasher, mixing its essential parts into
   /// the hasher state.